mitsuhiko/lucumr/2020/1/1/async-pressure.rst

 larger systems.
 The downside is that it also means many more developers who previously had little experience with distributed system now have many of the problems of a distributed system even if they only write a single program.
+HTTP2 is a protocol that is complex enough due to the multiplexing nature that the only reasonable way to implement it is based on async/await as an example.

 And it's not just async await code that is suffering from these issues.
-`Dask <https://dask.org/>`__ for instance is a parallellism library for Python used by data science programmers and despite not using async/await there are bug reports of the system running out of memory due to the lack `of back pressure <https://github.com/dask/distributed/issues/2602>`__.
+`Dask <https://dask.org/>`__ for instance is a parallelism library for Python used by data science programmers and despite not using async/await there are bug reports of the system running out of memory due to the lack `of back pressure <https://github.com/dask/distributed/issues/2602>`__.
+But these issues are rather fundamental.

-The lack of backpressure however is a type of footgun that has the size of a bazooka.
-If you realize too late that you built a monster it will be almost impossible to fix without major changes to the code base because ouy might have forgotten to make some functions async that should have been.
+The lack of back pressure however is a type of footgun that has the size of a bazooka.
+If you realize too late that you built a monster it will be almost impossible to fix without major changes to the code base because you might have forgotten to make some functions async that should have been.
 And a different programming environment does not help here.
 The same issues people have in all programming environments including the latest additions like go and Rust.
 It's not uncommon to find open issues